 Where exactly do you begin?
 Check out the resume tips we have below.
-These are tailored to the completely inexperienced job seekers.
-Then, take a look at the resume example for first job that we’ve created.
-It shows how someone with a lack of experience can still show how they can be valuable to an organization.
+These are tailored to completely inexperienced job seekers.
+Then, take a look at our roaster of entry-level resume examples.
+These are strong attestations to how someone with a lack of experience can still show how they can be valuable to an organization.

 A functional resume emphasizes your skills first, rather than starting with your work experience.
 This is the best choice for inexperienced workers.
 After all, you can pick up marketable skills through your schooling, hobbies, and just life experience in general.
 Create a list of hard and soft skills that you have that would be valuable in the entry-level position you’re after.